ntropy-esa/pelican/content/continental-travels.md

 - Which trains have a compulsory seat reservation: check it here https://www.interrail.eu/en/plan-your-trip/interrail-timetable
 - Book SJ seats (72SEK on SJ Snabbtåg STO-MAL): https://www.sj.se/en/home.html (Note: you need to use the English version of the website, and select InterRail in the options)
 - Book Dutch seats (typically EC train between CPH & HAM): https://travel.b-europe.com/dsb-rail/en/reservation-only
-- Book French TGV seats: at a train station, or using the Swissh website of SNCF (this has probably changed)
+- Book French TGV seats: done once at a train station in Paris, the staff even managed to book for us until Frankfurt actually (without fee); alternative is to use the SNCF website, but at the time it did not work with the French website, I had to go through either UK, CH or BE pages e.g. https://ch.oui.sncf/fr/pass/reservation-siege or https://be.oui.sncf/fr/pass/seat-reservation or https://en.oui.sncf/en/pass/seat-reservation
-- Italian express trains: via Tourist Office in Stockholm Central or last resort, online on shitty InterRail website (with fees in both cases)
+- Italian express trains: via Tourist Office in Stockholm Central or last resort, online on ~~shitty~~ InterRail website (with fees in both cases)

-The tip: if you want to go to from Paris to Stockholm, and type this directly in the rail planner (link) you probably will get routes that are impossible to do.
+Planning tip: if you want to go to from Paris to Stockholm, and type this directly in the rail planner (link) you probably will get routes that are impossible to do.
 Adapt & adjust!
 Use the feature "minimum connection time".
 Target the key fast trains or night trains you want to take, where you want to have dinner, and adjust the other trains around it to have a pleasant journey.

-Ah, & where to get the InterRail card: option 1) online https://www.interrail.eu/, it will be sent to you by plane from Ireland... option 2) at the Tourist Office in Stockholm Central station (with a fee + weird opening times)
+Ah, where to get the InterRail card?
+- option 1) online https://www.interrail.eu/, it will be sent to you by plane from Ireland...
+- option 2) at the Tourist Office in Stockholm Central station (with a fee + weird opening times)

 ## With direct train bookings...